ultraio/docs-blockchain/docs/contracts/NFT Contract/NFT Actions/deletegrp.md

 **RAM usage/cost calculation and payment/refund**

-- After deleting a token factory group the UOS locked in the factory group is released back to the original payer
+-   After deleting a token factory group, 85% of UOS locked in the factory group is released back to the original payer, while 15% goes to the `eosio.pool` account.

 ## Action Parameters